VoIP phones provide countless benefits over landlines, including advanced call management features, HD voice quality, more affordable pricing.

 - Messages autodials your voice-messaging system

-To guarantee the best sound quality on VoIP, make sure you have enough bandwidth for the VoIP data, along with a high-quality router.
+To guarantee the best sound quality, make sure you have enough bandwidth for the VoIP data, along with a high-quality VoIP router.

 With a VoIP system, you only need to add a new user to your subscription and buy another handset–softphone users don’t even need to buy any hardware.